NordicESMhub/climate-data-tutorial/_episodes/03-visualization-python.md

 exercises: 0
 questions:
 - "Learn to visualize Climate data?"
-- "Which python packages use for my analysis?"
 objectives:
 - "Learn to combine Climate data with your own research topic"
 keypoints:
 - "xarray"
 - "cartopy"
-- "scipy"
-- "ipyleaflet"
 ---